Aki-Baidya/power-outages/README.md

 ### Missingness Dependency

 We first checked for columns that missingness of `'CLIMATE.REGION'` does not depend on.
 We test `'PC.REALGSP.REL'`.
 We can say the null is there is no relation, and the alternate is that there is a relation.
 We used a permutation test, and used the absolute difference of means of `'CLIMATE.REGION'` for non-missing and missing values as the test-statistic.
 We agreed on a p-value of 0.05, since our dataset contains ~1500 rows and we are only using a 1000 repetitions.
-We got a p-value of 0.91, which is much more than the p-value and hence we can safely conclude that there is no relation between `'CLIMATE.REGION'` missingnessand `'PC.REALGSP.REL'`
+We got a p-value of 0.91, which is much more than the p-value and hence we can safely conclude that there is no relation between `'CLIMATE.REGION'` missingnessa nd `'PC.REALGSP.REL'`

 <iframe
   src="assets/cli_mi.html"